ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 3. Obtain the access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).

-4. Obtain the ingestion URL from the [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).
+4. Obtain the ingestion URL from the [ collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

 5. Deploy the monitoring agent.
 Run the following command: